You can email me at firstname.lastname@example.org, connect with me on LinkedIn, check out my GitHub, or look at my resume.

 Introduction to Mathematical Thinking

 Spring 2019 is also the second semester of Introduction to Mathematical Thinking, a 2-unit student-run course that I created in order to prepare students for our extremely challenging introductory discrete math and probability course that students need to do well in in order to declare the Computer Science major.
 You can read the textbook I wrote for it here.

-This is my fourth semester as a part of Computer Science Mentors, an organization that facilitates small group tutoring for the introductory computer science and electrical engineering courses at Berkeley.
+This is my fifth semester as a part of Computer Science Mentors, a student-run organization that facilitates small group tutoring for the introductory computer science and electrical engineering courses at Berkeley.
 CSM’s work is extremely important; some of these courses have enrollments well over 1000 students, and by offering group tutoring, we help make the course smaller and effectively help more students pursue computer science as a major.
 I’m currently the External Vice President, but served as the CS 70 coordinator for FA17 and SP18.

 In Spring 2017 and Fall 2017, I was a director for Cal Hacks Berkeley’s largest annual hackathon and one of the largest collegiate hackathons in the nation.